The Life and Times of Ken Uston

 Ken was born in 1935 to a middle-class family, with a Japanese father and a mother from Austria.
 In fact, his real surname was Senzo Usui.
 The son’s inspiration for hard work came from his father, who, after being a businessman in Japan, eventually became a language teacher at the prestigious Yale University.
 Ken had two sisters, Nancy and Lynn.
 Directly after the bombing of Pearl harbour, Ken’s father was arrested and put into a concentration camp for interned Japanese citizens.
 There was a huge sense of paranoia running through US society at the time.

 Though the father was able to return home after a couple of months, the whole episode led Ken to have little faith in the government.
 Eventually, life returned to a sense of normality.
 Ken was a hard-working student, so much so that he managed to gain entry into Yale itself when only 16 years of age.
 Once he had graduated there, he moved on to Harvard to complete his Master’s degree.
-During the next few years, Ken was employed at a variety of well-paying jobs.
+During the next few years, Ken saw employment at a variety of well-paying jobs.
 He also married the woman of his dreams, Betty, and they had three children, a son and two daughters.
 But he was always restless as if something was missing in his very successful and comfortable life.

 Wanting a Life Change